mvdan/sh/_js/README.md

 The five above will show up in your syntax tree if you parse a `echo foo` command, which you can see if you use `syntax.DebugPrint` to inspect the syntax tree.

+### Building

+You will need:

+* Latest Go 1.11.x
+* Latest `gopherjs` from @myitcv's fork: https://github.com/myitcv/gopherjs/tree/go1.11
+* NodeJS, to run the `testmain.js` test suite

+Then, simply run `./build`.
+The result will be `index.js`, which isn't minified.
+At the time of writing, `index.js` weighs 1.7MiB in plaintext, and 220KiB when minified and gzipped.